maevecrossan/peaceful-path/README.md

 Each section of the form is required except for the checkbox.
 Filling out the form and submitting it will bring the user to a fourth page.

-Similarly to the first two pages, content of this page will also remain in a column and will resize depending on the screen size.
-It is also kept intentionally simplistic as I wanted the form to be the main focus.
+Similarly to the first two pages, the content of this page will remain in a column and will resize depending on the screen size.
+It is kept intentionally simplistic so the form is the main focus.

 ### Page 4: Form Feedback

 <img src="docs/screenshots/form-feedback-screenshot.png" alt="A screenshot of the form feedback message with a link to download the guide" width="400px">

 The form feedback page includes a thank you message and a clickable link.
-The link will initiate the immediate download on the 30-day guide to the user’s device.
+The link will initiate the immediate download of the 30-day guide to the user’s device.

 To prevent the user from needing to use the forward/back arrows the browser provides, a ‘Return to Homepage’ button was added above the footer.